GowtherZil/easy_tbot/README.md

 ## Release Notes

 In this version all backwards compatibility was broken.
-But a time of stability begins.

 [Old version Code(1.0.2b5)](https://github.com/Backup-Gits/easy_tbot)

 ## Thanks

 My thanks to [GowterZil](https://github.com/GowtherZil) a newborn of zen.

+## PD:
+We are working in a huge refactoring and remodeling of the framework becouse some thing are broken by design.
+A new release is comming.